upsight/AdrallySDKAdMob/README.md

 # Android

-1. import FuseSDK.jar to your project
+1. import FuseSDK.jar to your project.
+This Jar contains both the AdRally SDK as well as the AdMob adapter class for AdRally.
 2. In your manifest:

 * Add the following permissions if not already included